mongodb/libmongocrypt/README.md

 - Commit, create a new git tag, like `1.0.0-rc123`, and push.
 - In the Java binding build.gradle.kts, replace `version = "1.0.0-rc123"` with `version = "1.0.0-SNAPSHOT"` (i.e. undo the change).
 For an example of this, see [this commit](https://github.com/mongodb/libmongocrypt/commit/2336123fbc1f4f5894f49df5e6320040987bb0d3) and its parent commit.
 - Commit and push.
+- Ensure the version on Evergreen with the tagged commit is scheduled.
+The upload-all task must run to complete the release. ([Example](https://evergreen.mongodb.com/task/libmongocrypt_publish_snapshot_upload_all_77eec777c14171956c69b60aaaa4f85931c957ba_22_03_02_13_51_38)).
 - Create the release from the GitHub releases page from the new tag.
-- Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb
+- Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb. ([Example](https://github.com/mongodb/homebrew-brew/pull/135)).
-- File a DOCSP ticket to update the dependent version of bindings in the [CSFLE guide](https://github.com/mongodb-university/csfle-guides).
+- File a DOCSP ticket to update the dependent version of bindings in the [CSFLE guide](https://github.com/mongodb-university/csfle-guides). ([Example](https://jira.mongodb.org/browse/DOCSP-19476))
+- Update the release on the [Jira releases page](https://jira.mongodb.org/projects/MONGOCRYPT/versions).

 ## Installing libmongocrypt From Distribution Packages ##
 Distribution packages (i.e., .deb/.rpm) are built and published for several Linux distributions.
 The installation of these packages for supported platforms is documented here.